githubEdit

 When you unregister a SimObject, the following tasks are performed:

-If you call deleteObject(), all of the above tasks are performed, in addition to some sanity checking to make sure the object was previously added properly, and isn't in the process of being deleted.
+If you call deleteObject()arrow-up-right, all of the above tasks are performed, in addition to some sanity checking to make sure the object was previously added properly, and isn't in the process of being deleted.
 After the object is unregistered, it deallocates itself.